amjedidiah/would-you-rather/docs/planning.md

 - drawing boxes around every component
 - arranging components into a hierarchy

+## Code Each View

+Code each view in pure HTML, CSS & Javascript

+## Check For Unused Code

+Check for unused code using guide in [this article](https://app.getpocket.com/read/2660858451)

 ## Determine What Events Happen in the App